kriskda/MagneticPendulumBasins/README.md

 MagneticPendulumBasins
 ======================

-CUDA generator of basins of attraction of magnetic pendulum
+CUDA generator of basins of attraction of magnetic pendulum.

+WARNING: NOT YET COMPLETED, STAY TUNED